What you will accomplish

 An AWS account can have only one SageMaker Studio domain per Region.
 If you already have a SageMaker Studio domain in the US East (N. Virginia) Region, follow the SageMaker Studio setup guide to attach the required AWS IAM policies to your SageMaker Studio account, then skip Step 1, and proceed directly to Step 2.

 If you don't have an existing SageMaker Studio domain, continue with Step 1 to run an AWS CloudFormation template that creates a SageMaker Studio domain and adds the permissions required for the rest of this tutorial.

 Choose the AWS CloudFormation stack link.
 This link opens the AWS CloudFormation console and creates your SageMaker Studio domain and a user named studio-user.
 It also adds the required permissions to your SageMaker Studio account.
 In the CloudFormation console, confirm that US East (N. Virginia) is the Region displayed in the upper right corner.
 Stack name should be CFN-SM-IM-Lambda-catalog, and should not be changed.
 This stack takes about 10 minutes to create all the resources.

 This stack assumes that you already have a public VPC set up in your account.
 If you do not have a public VPC, see VPC with a single public subnet to learn how to create a public VPC.

 Select I acknowledge that AWS CloudFormation might create IAM resources, and then choose Create stack.

 On the CloudFormation pane, choose Stacks.
-When the stack is created, the status of the stack should change from CREATE_IN_PROGRESS to CREATE_COMPLETE.
+It takes about 10 minutes for the stack to be created.
+When the stack is created, the status of the stack changes from CREATE_IN_PROGRESS to CREATE_COMPLETE.